*Event Packs can now be collected from the Event Village*

 What you need to know

-Parking Available free of charge at North Gardens from 7.00am
+Available free of charge at North Gardens from 6:30am

-*No parking is permitted on the inside lane of Lake Wendouree
+*No parking is strictly permitted on the inside lane of Lake Wendouree.

-In case of incident/emergency, please save the above contact number into your mobile for future reference.
+In case of incident/emergency or if you require a mechanic, please save the above contact number into your mobile for future reference.